revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-`@Test` annotation is used to mark a method as test method, result of which is then compared with expected output to check whether the test is successful or not.
+`@Test` annotation is used to mark a method as a test method, the result of which is then compared with the expected output to check whether the test is successful or not.

 </blockquote>
 </details>